facebookarchive/webscalesql-5.6/support-files/MacOSX/ReadMe.txt

        privileges using this method, as you can install the MySQL server anywhere using this method.
-For more information on using this method, you can use the generic instructions for using a tarball, Section 2.2, "Installing MySQL from Generic Binaries on Unix/Linux."You can use the package installer with Mac OS X 10.3 and later, and available for both PowerPC and Intel architectures, and both 32-bit and 64-bit architectures.
+For more information on using this method, you can use the generic instructions for using a tarball, Section 2.2, "Installing MySQL on Unix/Linux Using Generic Binaries."You can use the package installer with Mac OS X 10.3 and later, and available for both PowerPC and Intel architectures, and both 32-bit and 64-bit architectures.
        A Universal Binary, incorporating both Power PC and Intel